chen42/slides/antiviral.md

 ---

-## Common to all the nucleoside analogs
+## Common to all the nucleoside analogs for HBV

 <span id="drug">Entecavir </span> <span id="drug">Adefovir </span> <span id="drug">Tenofovir </span>

 - Severe acute exacerbations of hepatitis B have been reported in patients who have stopped taking the drug.
 - Lactic acidosis and severe hepatomegaly with steatosis is a more common adverse effect of the nucleoside analogs in the treatment of HIV, where they are always used in combination therapy, but these effects are much <u>less</u> likely to occur with monotherapy for treatment of hepatitis B.

+Bonus question: Why is monotherapy used for HBV but combination therapy is needed for HIV?

 ---